What is a JSON Formatter?

 Is my JSON data safe? ▼

-There's no hard limit — it depends on your browser's memory.
-In practice, JSON files up to several megabytes format instantly.
-Very large files (50MB+) may be slow depending on your device.
+No hard limit — it depends on your browser memory.
+JSON files up to several megabytes format instantly.
+Very large files (50MB+) may take a moment depending on your device.

-What's the difference between formatting and minifying JSON? ▼
+What is the difference between formatting and minifying? ▼

-Formatting (beautifying) adds indentation and line breaks to make JSON human-readable.
-Minifying does the opposite — it removes all whitespace to reduce file size, which is useful for production environments or API payloads where bandwidth matters.
+Formatting adds indentation and line breaks to make JSON human-readable.
+Minifying removes all whitespace to reduce file size — useful for production APIs and bandwidth optimization.

 Does this work offline? ▼